Frequently Asked Questions (and their answers)

 Is there a monetary cost involved?

 RQC is and will remain free for reviewers, for conferences, and for research institutions.
+As for publishers, see pricing.

 I may like RQC.
 Can I play with it somehow?